 Of all the nations on the earth, Israel had been given the laws of God and direction on how to live to produce the very best of lives and to be the very best example to the world around.
 We read about that in Deuteronomy 4.
 As it applies to us, we—the church, the Israel of God—have been given the laws and direction, as well, that we might have a godly life with love and kindness in our families.
 We must have right attitudes and love toward the world we live in and be a light on a hill to those around us.

-Zechariah 7:1-14 And it came to pass in the fourth year of King Darius that the word of the LORD came unto Zechariah, in the fourth day of the ninth month, even in Chisleu, when they had sent Sherezer and Regemmelech and their men unto the house of God to pray before the LORD, and to speak unto the priests who were in the house of the LORD of hosts, and to the prophets, saying, "Should I weep in the fifth month, separating myself as I have done these so many years?"
-Then came the word of the LORD of hosts unto me, saying, "Speak unto all the people of the land, and to the priests, saying, 'When you fasted and mourned in the fifth and seventh month even those seventy years, did you fast at all unto Me, even to Me?
-And when you ate and when you drank, did not you eat for yourselves and drink for yourselves?
-Should you not hear the words which the LORD has cried by the former prophets, when Jerusalem was inhabited and in prosperity, and the cities thereof round about her, when men inhabited the south and the plain?'"
-And the word of the LORD came unto Zechariah, saying, "Thus speaks the LORD of hosts, saying, 'Execute true judgment, and show mercy and compassions every man to his brother.
-And oppress not the widow nor the fatherless, the stranger, nor the poor; and let none of you imagine evil against his brother in your heart.'
-But they refused to hearken, and pulled away the shoulder, and stopped their ears, that they should not hear.
-Yea, they made their hearts as an adamant stone, lest they should hear the law and the words which the LORD of hosts has sent in His Spirit by the former prophets.
-Therefore came a great wrath from the LORD of hosts.
-Therefore it has come to pass that as He cried and they would not hear, so they cried and I would not hear," says the LORD of hosts.
-"But I scattered them with a whirlwind among all the nations whom they knew not.
-Thus the land was desolate after them, that no man passed through nor returned; for they laid the pleasant land desolate."
+Zechariah 7:1-14 Now in the fourth year of King Darius it came to pass that the word of the LORD came to Zechariah, in the fourth day of the ninth month, Chislev, when the people sent Sherezer and Regem-melech and their men to the house of God, to pray before the LORD, and to ask the priests who were in the house of the LORD of hosts, and to the prophets, saying, "Should I weep in the fifth month, and fast as I have done these so many years?"
+Then the word of the LORD of hosts came to me, saying, "Speak to all the people of the land, and to the priests: 'When you fasted and mourned in the fifth and seventh months during those seventy years, did you really fast for Me—for Me?
+When you eat and when you drink, do you not eat and drink for yourselves?
+Should you not have obeyed the words which the LORD proclaimed through the former prophets when Jerusalem and the cities around her were inhabited and prosperous, and the South and the Lowland were inhabited?'"
+Then the word of the LORD came to Zechariah, saying, "Thus says the LORD of hosts: 'Execute true justice, show mercy and compassion everyone to his brother.
+Do not oppress the widow or the fatherless, the alien or the poor.
+Let none of you plan evil in his heart against his brother.'
+But they refused to heed, shrugged their shoulders, and stopped their ears so that they could not hear.
+Yes, they made their hearts like flint, refusing to hear the law and the words which the LORD of hosts had sent by His Spirit through the former prophets.
+Thus great wrath from the LORD of hosts.
+Therefore it happened, just as He proclaimed and they would not hear, so they called out and I would not listen," says the LORD of hosts.
+"But I scattered them with a whirlwind among all the nations which they had not known.
+Thus the land became desolate after them, so that no one passed through or returned; for they made the pleasant land desolate."